Thursday, 27 November 2014

 These historians in order to remove anachronism from historical study believe it is best to remove terms like radicalism from early modern historiography.
-In its most extreme form nominalist historians would also like to remove terms such as ‘puritan’, ‘royalist’ ‘antiquity’, ‘medieval’, and ‘modern’.
+In its most extreme form nominalist historians would also like to remove words such as ‘puritan’, ‘royalist’ ‘antiquity’, ‘medieval’, and ‘modern’.
 I do not believe this approach get us anywhere.

 The second approach, identified in the introduction is called ‘substantive’ and is the polar opposite of nominalist.
-The substantive approach favoured by two divergent schools of historiography Whig and Marxist.
+The functional approach favoured by two divergent schools of historiography Whig and Marxist.
 These two trends have towered over the study of the English revolution.
 Revisionists of one sort or another have sought over the last three decades to eradicate the influence of both Whig and Marxist thought.
 As Hessayon and Finnegan observe correctly that even the use of the word radical has come under attack from a coterie of revisionist historians.
 So much so it has become increasingly difficult to keep tract of the various different strands of thought as regards the English revolution.

 A distorted defence of Marxist historiography was carried out by historians in and around the Communist Party of Great Britain.
 They sought with varying degrees of success to apply a historical materialist method when writing and studying the various radical groups.
 Historians which included the likes of Christopher Hill, Rodney Hilton, A. L. Morton and E. P. Thompson developed the ‘history from below’ genre,